-Copyright 2022, Adsit Ministries.
+Copyright 2024, Adsit Ministries.
 All rights reserved.

-Users may feel free to copy, duplicate, and distribute any or all of this manual via print or electronic media as long as you do not alter the text, provide proper citation, and don't sell it or try to make money off it in any way.
+Users may feel free to copy, duplicate, and distribute any or all of this manual via print or electronic media as long as you do not alter the text and provide proper citation, and as long as you don't sell it or try to make money off it in any way.